 Eating Out

-Eating out in Seville is approached with the same laidback simplicity that characterises the city's approach to life in general.
-Dishes are uncomplicated and honest, and ingredients are fresh, flavourful, and tasty.
+Eating out in Seville is approached with the same laid-back simplicity that characterises the city's approach to life in general.
+Local cuisine ranges from honest, uncomplicated traditional dishes to inventive new tastes; foodies will find mouth-wateringly delicious surprises around every corner.

-Like the architectural and historical roots of the Andalusian region, cuisine in Seville is a mix of Mediterranean and Moorish traditions.
-Main ingredients include olive oil, garlic and wine; but a strong Muslim influence has also infused recipes with a handful of mint, a pinch of spice or fragrant citrus, and almond elements.
+Like the architectural and historical roots of the Andalusian region, cuisine in Seville is a blend of Mediterranean and Moorish traditions.
+Main ingredients include olive oil, garlic and wine, but a strong Muslim influence has infused recipes with a bit of mint, a pinch of spice or fragrant citrus, and almond elements.

-Many visitors are surprised to learn that the city lays claim to Spain's most well-known culinary legacy - tapas.
-These small, bite-sized portions make for light and delicious meals, and cater perfectly to a culture that believes whole-heartedly in the value of good conversation.
+Many visitors are surprised to learn that the city lays claim to Spain's most well-known culinary legacy: tapas.
+These small, bite-sized portions make for light and delicious meals and cater perfectly to a culture that believes whole-heartedly in the value of good conversation.
+Some regional favourites include jamón Iberico de bellota (acorn-fed Iberian ham), espinacas con garbanzos (spinach with chickpeas), cazón en adobo (fried dog fish) and carrillada de cerdo (pork cheeks).

 Though tapas used to be complimentary alongside a nip of sherry or a glass of wine, these days visitors will be hard-pressed to find a restaurant simply 'giving away' the traditional side of jamon (cured ham) or the odd bowl of acietunas (olives).
-Still, sampling one of the 4,000 odd tapas bars in Seville is a must; or, if you're in the mood for something more substantial, the city has an assortment of impressive restaurants suitable for a variety of budgets.
+Still, sampling one of the 4,000 odd tapas bars in Seville is a must.

-Over lunchtime ask about the menu del dia (menu of the day); this normally includes a choice of soup or salad, a main course, and a dessert, and often proves a delicious and economic way to make your way through Seville.
-Keep in mind that the Spanish eat late: most restaurants only open at 8pm; though the locals will filter in between 9pm and 11pm.
+Travellers should ask about the menu del dia (menu of the day) over lunchtime; this normally includes a choice of soup or salad, a main course and a dessert, and often proves a delicious and economic way to move through Seville.
+Foreigners should bear in mind that the Spanish eat late, and that most restaurants only open at 8pm.
+Locals will filter in between 9pm and 11pm.

 Shopping